 The original Bomboré I permit (104.5 km2) expired on February 17, 2016; the Company applied for a mining permit during Q2 2015, well before the expiry of the Bomboré I permit.
-The mining permit was received on January 25, 2017.

-On June 1, 2016, the Company reapplied for most of the exploration area that expired on February 17, 2016 and that was excluded from the May 2015 mining permit application.
-The three applications were approved and new exploration permits were received on January 17, 2017.
+On June 1, 2016, the Company re-applied for most of the exploration area that expired on February 17, 2016 and that was excluded from the May 2015 mining permit application.
+The three applications were approved, and new exploration permits were received on January 17, 2017.

 On May 18, 2016, the Company received final approval from the Ministry of Environment, Green Economy and Climate Change for the RAP and the ESIA with respect to its May 2015 mining permit application for the Bomboré Gold Project.
 On June 13, 2016, the Company completed a technical review of its Bomboré Gold Project with the Burkina Faso National Commission of Mines ("NCM").
 The NCM reviewed the project's feasibility study, including the environmental assessment and impact study, and the relocation action plan.
 On August 12, 2016, the Council of Ministers of the Burkina Faso Government approved the mining permit application submitted by the Company's local subsidiary Orezone Bomboré SA.
-The official Decree dated December 30, 2016 was received on January 25, 2017.

-The permit refers to the 2015 Mining Code however the Company has not yet received the mining convention and all the relevant details as to the fiscal policies of the 2015 mining code that would apply to the permit.
+The mining permit was granted by Decree on December 30, 2016, a copy of which was received on January 25, 2017 and published in the official government gazette on March 2, 2017.
+The permit refers to the 2015 Mining Code; however, the Company has not yet received the mining convention and all the relevant details as to the fiscal policies of the 2015 Mining Code that would apply to the permit.